The Hoffman-Wielandt inequality for quaternion matrices and quaternion matrix polynomials: Main results

 \end{remark}

-We end this manuscript with the proof of the Hoffman-Wielandt type inequality for block companion matrices of quaternion matrix polynomials.
+We end this paper with the proof of the general form of the Hoffman-Wielandt inequality for block companion matrices of quaternion matrix polynomials.

-\begin{theorem} Let $P(\lambda)$ and $Q(\lambda)$ be quadratic quaternion matrix polynomials of same size.
+\begin{theorem} Let $P(\lambda)$ and $Q(\lambda)$ be quadratic quaternion matrix polynomials of the same size.
 Let $C_P$ and $C_Q$ be the corresponding block companion matrices.
-If the coefficients of $P(\lambda)$ are commuting unitary matrices, then there exists a permutation $\pi$ of the indices $1, 2, \ldots, 2n$ such that
+If the coefficients of $P(\lambda)$ are commuting unitary matrices and $Q(\lambda)$ satisfies the condition of Lemma \ref{Lem-normal condition} (ii), then there exists a permutation $\pi$ of the indices $1, 2, \ldots, 2n$ such that

 where, $\{\lambda_i\}$ and $\{\mu_i\}$ are the standard eigenvalues of $C_P$ and $C_Q$ respectively, and $X$ is a nonsingular matrix. \end{theorem}